datnguye/about/content/blog/internal/context-engineering-deep-dive-part-1-user-intent-prompting.md

     return x * y + 10
 ```

-The LLM might give you a 50-line class with dependency injection when all you wanted was a faster multiplication algorithm.
+The LLM might give you a 50-line class with [dependency injection](https://fastapi.tiangolo.com/tutorial/dependencies/) when all you wanted was a faster multiplication algorithm.

-### Why Context Matters More Than You Think
+**Why Context Matters more than You Think**:

 LLMs are like contractors showing up to a job site with no blueprints.
 Sure, they have all the tools, but without context, they're just guessing what you want built.

-### The Hidden Assumptions in Your Requests
+**The Hidden Assumptions in Your Requests**:

 When you say "summarize this", you're assuming the model knows:
 - How long the summary should be